 - a.
 Applications for Minor Developments shall include two (2) copies of written materials plus two (2) sets of maps or drawings containing the information listed below. - b.
-Applications for Major Developments shall include eight (8) copies of written materials plus eight (8) sets of maps or drawings containing the information listed below. - c.
+Applications for Major Developments shall include eight (8)two (2) copies of written materials plus eight (8)two (2) sets of maps or drawings containing the information listed below and a complete electronic copy of the application. - c.
 All maps or drawings shall be at a scale sufficient to allow review of the items listed under the criteria for approval.